PitchConnect/fogis-calendar-phonebook-sync/readme.md

     * Check the logs for any error messages.
     * Verify that the `CALENDAR_ID` in `config.json` is correct.
     * If using the `--delete` option, ensure that the `SYNC_TAG` in `config.json` is correct so the script can identify and delete existing events.
+    * If referee contacts are missing, try using `--fresh-sync` to force complete reprocessing.
+* Referee Contacts Missing from Google Contacts:
+    * Use the `--fresh-sync` flag to bypass change detection and force contact processing.
+    * Check that Google People API is enabled in your Google Cloud project.
+    * Verify that your OAuth token has the necessary scopes for Google Contacts.
+    * Look for contact processing logs with emoji indicators (🏃‍♂️, 📋, ✅) to confirm processing.

 If you encounter issues, please review the logs carefully.
 Detailed error messages are logged to help you diagnose problems.